- Home /

 Places to eat in Darlington

 Darlington offers an eclectic mix of local produce and international cuisine.
 Looking for something unique?
-Meet the cows that helped make your delicious ice cream, or sample the menu at the only Two Star Michelin restaurant in the North East.
+Meet the cows that helped make your delicious ice cream, or sample the menu at the only Two-Michelin-starred restaurant in the North East.

 Creamy treats